LeanBlauth/DidacticProjectsJAVA/S_019_216_VoteCount/README.md

 ## Motif

-This project exercises the concepts of hashCode, equals and maps
+This project exercises the concept of maps

+In case you run the program use this as file path: VoteLog.csv